-You may be able to get a VA-backed purchase loan if you meet all of the requirements listed below.
+You may be eligible for a VA-backed purchase loan if you meet all of the requirements listed below.

 All of these must be true:

 - Qualify for a VA-backed home loan Certificate of Eligibility (COE), and

 - Meet our—and your lender’s—standards for credit, income, and any other requirements, and

 - Will live in the home you’re buying with the loan

 Why might I want a VA-backed purchase loan?